ligato/vpp-agent/plugins/govppmux/README.md

 until an error is reported
 - *reply timeout* - if the reply from channel doesn't arrive until timeout elapses, the request fails
+- *shm-prefix* - used for connection to a VPP instance which is not using default shared memory prefix

 Example govpp.conf: